 GEO9450 - Cryospheric processes in the Nordic region

-The course will give a theoretical and practical introduction into the central aspects of numerical modelling of permafrost, with emphasize on applications in the Nordic region.
-You will learn about the physical basics of atmosphere-ground interaction with respect to the energy transfer into the ground.
-In addition also the coupling of permafrost models with climate models will be treated, along with feedback mechanisms of permafrost changes into the climate system.
-We will focus on the thermal processes important for permafrost, and present both empirical equilibrium models and transient modelling schemes.
-During the course MATLAB codes and/or commercial version will be used.
-Furthermore, permafrost data as input for permafrost modelling is presented, and the status of a future Nordic permafrost database discussed.
+The course will give a theoretical and practical introduction into central aspects of selected cryospherice processes, such as numerical modelling of permafrost, snow and glacier processes, with emphasize on applications in the Nordic region (incl.
+Svalbard).
+You will learn about the physical basics of atmosphere-ground interaction with respect to the energy transfer into ice/snow and/or ground.
+In addition also the coupling of cryospheric models with climate models will be treated, along with feedback mechanisms into the climate system.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.